 - l) Any other just cause in which the applicant failed to comply with Section 15-172 of the Property Tax Code.
 (Denial code 99)

-m) Upon approval of the application, the board shall determine what the base year assessment shall be and any increase in the base year value due to any new improvements.
+Upon approval of the application, the Board shall determine what the base year assessment shall be and any increase in the base year value due to any new improvements.

 Applicants will be notified in writing if the application is denied.

-Pursuant to Section 15-180 of the Property Tax Code, upon receipt of a reassessment notice or upon publication of the new assessments list; the owner of a property used exclusively for residential purposes and occupied by the owner, and whose assessment has increased solely due to a new improvement to an existing structure qualifies for a homestead improvement exemption.
-The amount of the exemption shall be limited to the fair cash value added by the improvement and shall continue for 4 years from the date the improvement is completed and occupied, or until the next following general assessment of that property, whichever is later.
+Pursuant to Section 15-180 of the Property Tax Code, upon receipt of a reassessment notice or upon publication of the new assessments list the owner of a property used exclusively for residential purposes and occupied by the owner, and whose assessment has increased solely due to a new improvement to an existing structure, qualifies for a homestead improvement exemption.
+The amount of the exemption shall be limited to the fair cash value added by the improvement and shall continue for four years from the date the improvement is completed and occupied, or until the next following general assessment of that property, whichever is later.
 The amount of the exemption is limited to $75,000 per year in fair cash value.

 9.1.
 Application forms are available from the Board of Review and must be completed and filed on the prescribed form no later than December 1st of the assessment year.

 9.2.
-Unless it is a quadrennial reassessment year or a mistake is found in the previous year’s equalized assessed value, the amount of the home improvement exemption will be the difference between the current year’s assessed value of the improvement as certified by the Chief County Assessment Official prior to any equalization, and the prior year’s equalized assessed value of the improvement.
-Otherwise, it will be the fair cash value of the new improvement times the single year level of assessment as used by the board during its complaint hearings.
+Unless it is a quadrennial reassessment year or a mistake is found in the previous year’s equalized assessed value, the amount of the Home Improvement Exemption will be the difference between the current year’s assessed value of the improvement as certified by the Chief County Assessment Official prior to any equalization, and the prior year’s equalized assessed value of the improvement.
+Alternatively, the Board can multiple the cash value of the new improvement by the single year level of assessment.

 Approved by a majority vote of the Board of Review this 6th day of July 2022.